 - Rare opportunity to see such a collection

-- Features some 50 major works across Basquiat’s oeuvre
+- Features numerous major works across Basquiat’s oeuvre

 - Full of raging creativity

 - Runs Sept 9, 2022 – Jan 8, 2023

 - See also:

 - Albertina overview & info

 (Jean-Michel Basquiat; Untitled (Infantry), 1983; acrylic on canvas; Nicola Erni Collection, Reto Pedrini Photography © Estate of Jean-Michel Basquiat.
 Licensed by Artestar, New York)